 Subject to tax treaty relief, all of the income relating to U.K. duties will be taxable.

 If the assignee is not resident in the United Kingdom, income relating to non-U.K. duties will not be taxable.

-If the assignee is U.K. resident for the tax year, non-U.K. domiciled and claims the remittance basis of taxation, on the basis that the prescribed statutory conditions are met, Overseas Workday Relief (“OWR”) may be claimed.
-The effect of OWR is that the assignee’s earnings related to non-U.K. duties will not be taxable in the U.K. if not brought into the United Kingdom.
+If the assignee is U.K. resident for the tax year, but is non-U.K. domiciled and claims the remittance basis of taxation and meets the prescribed statutory conditions are met, Overseas Workday Relief (“OWR”) may be claimed.
+The effect of OWR is that the assignee’s earnings related to non-U.K. duties will not be taxable in the U.K. if not brought into (i.e. remitted to) the United Kingdom.
 Otherwise, income relating to non-U.K. duties will be taxable.